Open archaeology, open source?

 Figure 2: Lifespan of open archaeology repositories.
 Each point indicates a commit; excludes repositories with only one commit.

-We measured the lifespan of a repository as the time between the first and latest commit, and its activity as the rate of commits.
+We measured the lifespan of a repository as the time between the first and latest commit, and its activity as the number of commits per day.
 Here therefore we refer to the development lifespan of a project, which is not necessary related to its use-life.
 By these metrics, the lifespan and activity of repositories in open-archaeo vary greatly (Figure 2).
 The average project lasts 920 days with 0.76 commits per day.
 Many projects are active for only a short period of time: about 17% less than 30 days, 26% less than 90 days, and 38% less than a year.
 However, the vast majority (all but 3) do have more than one commit, suggesting that use of GitHub as a pure host for already-finished projects is not common; some degree of iteration, if not collaboration, is almost always present.
 The longest-lived projects have been active for between 10 and 17 years.
 The most active projects see up to 13 commits per day, but the majority of repositories (84%) receive less one commit per day.

 Figure 3: Lifespan and commit rate of open archaeology repositories